MontiCore/cd4analysis/src/main/java/de/monticore/CDGenerator.md

 ## CDGeneratorTool

-The CDGeneratorTool provides a lightweight way to interact with the CD Language using the command line and processing classdiagram models including:
+The CDGeneratorTool provides a lightweight way to use the functionality provided for the CD Language from a command line (i.e. a shell) and processing classdiagram models including:

-- inputting and parsing a classdiagram-model with coco-checking and symbol table creation
+- loading classdiagram, coco-checking and symboltable creation
 - storing symbols in symbol files
-- generating java code out of the class diagram
+- generating a core set of Java classes from of the class diagram

 The possible options are: